keely-h/Dog-VS-Angry-Slimes/README.md

-Repository containing my first year Computer Science project, created using Flask (Python), HTML, CSS.
+Repository containing my first year Web Development Computer Science project, created using Flask (Python), HTML, CSS.
 ###
 The player must run away from the hungry slimes, as they chase after you!
 Fire back at them and eliminate them using your unlimited amount of pizza slices!